 My works are all stamped down in the sultry mud.

 There are more than just Christmas lights illuminating the darkness as the sun rises on the Winter Solstice in Ireland.
 On December 21, a marvelous event occurs at Bru na Boinne.
-On a hill in the Boyne Valley of…Continue
+On a hill in the Boyne Valley of County Meath stands a complex of three monuments to the early…Continue

 Ken and Antonette Kaufman came on a Wild West Irish Tours special "Emigrant Trail Ancestry Tour" to find his family roots.
-Here is his story:…Continue
+Here is his story:

 Added by Patricia Louise Hughes on October 11, 2014 at 4:30am — No Comments